Every day, millions of marketers rely on tools and software for marketing automation, such as CRM customer relationship management software.

 Now that you have a clearer understanding of what sales force automation is, let’s next talk about why it’s such an important part of any functioning company with a healthy revenue stream.

-Through automating most of the tasks that detract from earning revenue, a sales rep can go from a paltry 35.2 percent of their day spent on sales to 40 percent or more, perhaps even 60 percent.
+Through automating most of the tasks that detract from earning revenue with sales force automation tools, a sales rep can go from a paltry 35.2 percent of their day spent on sales activities to 40 percent or more, perhaps even 60 percent.

 Introduces Opportunities for Cross-Selling and Upselling

-The classic example is if a customer buys a cheeseburger, the sales rep should suggest they get French fries as well.
+The classic example is if a customer buys a cheeseburger, the sales person should suggest they get French fries as well.

 Image courtesy of VillaTheme